-Submit an original and two copies of the complete manuscript, including text pages, legends, tables, references, and glossy prints of figures.
-Only typed copy, on standard -sized typewriter paper and double-spaced throughout, with margins of at least 2.5 cm, is acceptable.
+Submits an original and two copes of the complete manuscript, including text pages, legends, tables, references, and glossy prints of figures (black and white only).
+Only typed copy, on standard-sized typewriter paper and double-spaced throughout, with margins of at least 2.5 cm, is acceptable.
 For computer print outs, only near letter quality is acceptable.
 Graphs, tables and figures should be either of one column width, or two column widths.
-A covering letter signed by all authors should identify the person (with the address and telephone number) responsible for negotiations concerning the manuscript.
-The letter should make it clear that the final manuscript has been seen and approved by all authors and that they have taken due care to ensure the integrity of the work.
+A covering letter signed by all the authors, should identify the person (with the address and telephone number), responsible for negotiations concerning the manuscript.
+The letter should make it clear that the final manuscript has been seen and approved by all the authors and that they have taken due care to ensure the integrity of the work.

-Manuscripts should be submitted with the undertaking that they are not under consideration elsewhere and have not been reported earlier partly/totally.
-It is necessary that all the authors give an undertaking indicating their consent to be co-authors in the sequence indicated on the title page.
+Manuscripts should be submitted with the undertaking that they are not under consideration elsewhere and have not been reported earlier either partly or totally.
+It is necessary that all the authors give an undertaking indicating their consent to be co-authors is the sequence indicated on the title page.

 Manuscripts should be presented in as concise a form as possible, typewritten in double space.
-Address all submissions to the editorial office in Delhi.
+They should be written in Vancouver style.
+Address all submission to the editorial office in Mumbai: The address is as follows: 103/104, Lady Ratan Tata Medical Research Center, M K Road, Mumbai 400 021.
+Fax: 022 3633695